Real Madrid Team News: Injuries, suspensions and line-up vs Deportivo

 Elsewhere, Zidane is set to rotate with Valencia ahead in La Liga on Saturday, followed by Atletico in the Champions League next Tuesday.

-That could mean starts for the likes of James Rodriguez, Isco, Alvaro Morata, Lucas Vazquez and Marco Asensio in Galicia. with Ronaldo and Toni Kroos left out of the squad altogether for the midweek match.
+That could mean starts for the likes of James Rodriguez, Isco, Alvaro Morata, Lucas Vazquez and Marco Asensio in Galicia. while the French coach could even decide to rest Ronaldo and Carvajal as he did away to Sporting recently to ensure their presence in the Clasico.

 DEPORTIVO TEAM NEWS